 FOTOTREFF Berlin is a non-profit initiative committed to the mediation and promotion of contemporary photography.

-All activities of FOTOTREFF Berlin center around bi-monthly evening events with guests from all niches of documentary and artistic photoland.
-The curated program of the events consists of different modules that are – for each edition – combined in ways most appropriate for the chosen topic and guests.
+The activities of FOTOTREFF Berlin center around bi-monthly evening events with guests from all niches of documentary and artistic photoland: professional photo practitioners and enthusiasts from various fields, editors, artbuyers, photographers, curators, art dealers, book makers, publishers and more.
+The curated program of the events is made up from different modules that are – for each edition – combined in ways most appropriate for the chosen topic and guests.

 Apart from the team members, there are many other friendly folks, partners and sponsors, who help, assist and support our activities in many ways.
 Thank you very much!